 and his travel companions spent the night of July 16, 1778, at Valence, where

-he took the opportunity to escape.
+he managed to escape.
 He fled direction Avignon, then to La Coste again, which was a mistake.

 On August 26, 1778, a mob forced

 de Sade's door and took him to Vincennes, where he arrived

 On February 29, 1784, de Sade

 wrote in a letter to his wife that the conditions at the Bastille

 wrote to Gaufridy that "Monsieur de Sade is in fair health

 The Bastille logbook reads under July 2, 1789, that

 "The Count de Sade shouted several times